 Description

-A cold rice noodle dish with Asian vegetables and a light sesame oil dressing.
+Cold rice noodles tossed with vibrant Asian vegetables and a light sesame oil dressing, perfect for a refreshing vegetarian meal.

 Ingredients